 - The donor has given you a template for the logframe (you should use their template).

 - You are trying to create a Theory of Change rather than a logframe (they are easily confused).
+To learn more about ToC consider taking a free course.

 The Logical Framework Template by tools4dev is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
 All other content is © tools4dev.